ddoemonn/ReactBlog/README.md

 2. **View Submissions:** Browse through the list of submitted links, with a detailed view including title, description, and submission date.
 3. **Pagination:** Navigate through multiple pages of submissions with easy pagination controls.

+## Contributing
+Fork the repository.
+Clone your fork.
+Create a new branch.
+Make your changes.
+Commit and push.
+Create a pull request.
+Look up issues or create new ones if you find any.

 <a href="https://www.buymeacoffee.com/ozergklp" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>